NataliiaPovarova/experiments-with-ChatGPT/README.md

 # experiments-with-ChatGPT
-This repo contains code written with ChatGPT
+This repo contains code written with ChatGPT by OpenAI